microsoft/MCAPSTechConnect2024-lab214/skillable/prerequisites.md

 To run the script, perform the following steps:

-1. Double click on the **scripts** folder in the extracted folder.
+1. Open the folder *C:\src\MCAPSTechConnect2024-lab214-main\scripts*.
 2. Right click on the **DeployAzureBot.ps1** file and click **Properties**.
 3. At the bottom of the window, in the **Security** section, check the **Unblock** checkbox and click **OK**.

     ![Unlock the script before executing it](media/prereq/1.unblock-script.png)

 4. Right click on an empty space in File Explorer and choose **Open in Terminal**.
-5. Type the following command to enable the execution of the script:
+5. Type the following command and press Enter to enable the execution of the script:

     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process
     ```

-6. Run the script by typing the following command:
+6. Run the script by typing the following command and by pressing Enter:

     ```powershell
     .\DeployAzureBot.ps1